Services

 • Webhooks

-For these endpoints, we also use our scale-to-zero technology, to shut down unused resources and initialize only when a request comes in.
+For these endpoints, we use our scale-to-zero technology to shut down unused resources and initialize them only when a request comes in.

-By providing us with a container image we can replace our static placeholder with your website/API.
+When you provide us with a container image, we replace our static placeholder with your website or API.

-Each container image is initialized on demand.
-So any system deployed to DTZ needs to keep that in mind.
+Each container image is initialized on demand, so any system deployed to DownToZero (DTZ) needs to be designed with this in mind.

 By default, DTZ sets a PORT environment variable for the container and expects the instance to be launched on that port.
-If your application needs to be run on a specific port, you can override this variable with your software-specific port.
+If your application needs to run on a specific port, you can override this variable.

-To check the availability of the deployed application on startup, the runtime call the port with a HEAD /-request.
-If the response is not erroneous, the load balancer marks this backend as running.
+To check the availability of your deployed application on startup, the runtime calls the port with a HEAD / request.
+If the response is not an error, the load balancer marks the backend as running.

 variable settable description

-DTZ_ACCESS_TOKEN yes (identity can be changed) JWT generate from the context that allows resources to be accessed within the context.
+DTZ_ACCESS_TOKEN yes (identity can be changed) A JWT generated from the context that allows resources to be accessed within the context.

-DTZ_CONTEXT_ID no DTZ context that the current application is running in
+DTZ_CONTEXT_ID no The DTZ context that the current application is running in.